shadowsocks/shadowsocks/README.md

 move to "~/shadowsocksr/shadowsocks", then run:

-    python server.py -p 443 -k password -m aes-128-cfb -O auth_aes128_md5_compatible -o tls1.2_ticket_auth_compatible
+    python server.py -p 443 -k password -m aes-128-cfb -O auth_aes128_md5 -o tls1.2_ticket_auth_compatible

 Check all the options via `-h`.

-You can also use a configuration file instead (recommand), move to "~/shadowsocksr" and edit the file "user-config.json", then move to "~/shadowsocksr/shadowsocks" again, just run:
+You can also use a configuration file instead (recommend), move to "~/shadowsocksr" and edit the file "user-config.json", then move to "~/shadowsocksr/shadowsocks" again, just run:

     python server.py